Plumsail/documents-docs/source/user-guide/processes/create-template.rst

 Prepare a template for your document
 ====================================

-First of all, you need to prepare template for your document.
+First of all, you need to prepare a template for your document.
 Plumsail Documents support four types of templates.
 Select any type and follow the instructions below to prepare your template:

 - `DOCX template <../../document-generation/docx/index.html>`_
 - `XLSX template <../../document-generation/xlsx/index.html>`_